Why Has My Child Suddenly Developed a Tic?

 Types of Tics

-There are many different types of tics, that can be categorised in a couple of different ways:
+There are many different types of tics, that can be categorised in a 2 main ways:

 1. Motor Tics